Welcome to today's edition of the Rush 24-7 podcast.

 And I told him the federal government will work with the state and local authorities to get the help to him as quickly as possible.

-I want to thank the members of Congress and both political parties that helped us pass over 110 billion dollars of appropriations.
+I want to thank the members of Congress of both political parties that helped us pass over $110 billion of appropriations.

 I told him that to the extent that there's still bureaucratic hurdles and the need for the federal government to help eradicate those hurdles, we want to do that.

-I was confident that I can meet President Bush.
+I was confident that I could meet President Bush.

 And my mission was very simple.